atmabodha/diabetes/README.md

 3. This AI/ML analysis will also help in forecasting the sugar levels mainly to reduce cases of night time fatalities, which occur when the sugar level of a patient suddenly drops during sleep.

+**Deployment:**
+Please take a look at "Deployment File.pdf"

+Also the "server.py" script and "Table Queries.pdf" will be needed for the setup.

 **Code Contributors:**